Remove dependency on condor_root_switchboard

 - #v35/20215 -> Changes related to the script that change the permissions of log and client proxies dirs + HTCondor part added to the script that changes user of old jobs

 - #v35/20215_1 -> Changes related to the removal of support for Globus GRAM (GT2/GT5) (#21247) + documentation

 - #v35/20215_2 -> Changes related to the removal of dependency of condor_root_switchboard + privilege separation in GWMS code + documentation (including migration process)

-#12 Updated by Marco Mambelli 5 months ago
+#12 Updated by Marco Mambelli over 1 year ago

 A note about how to pick the "gfactory" user during RPM installation.